-Saint-Leonard: Two people found dead in a vehicle, SQ and BEI investigating
+Saint-Leonard: Mother and son found dead in a vehicle, SQ and BEI investigating

 Two people were found dead in a vehicle overnight in the borough of Saint-Leonard.